-Perhaps the most ubiquitous lazy girl Halloween costume, the cat is beloved by procrastinators, and for good reason — it's equal parts affordable, achievable and adorable.
-If you're feeling feline and looking for the best way to create this go-to costume, we've got a few tricks that'll get you party-ready in no time, that is, if you have a pair of pointed ears at your disposal.
-We'll even show you how to embellish the look with leopard spots, if you're looking to put a modern twist on the silhouette.
+Perhaps the most ubiquitous lazy girl Halloween costume, the cat, is beloved by procrastinators as an ideal last-minute option, and for good reason — it's equal parts affordable, achievable and adorable.
+If you're feeling feline and looking for the best way to create this go-to costume, we've got a few tricks that'll get you Halloween party-ready in no time.
+That is, if you have a pair of pointed ears at your disposal.

 Things You'll Need